 That’s why finding core values, which are deeply ingrained principles that guide all team member behavior, are so important.
 When core values are determined correctly, they are differentiating.
 They can help make strategic decisions.
 And they are meaningful.

-In our recent work for US Eagle Federal Credit Union, we did an industry overview to see what values were held at other financial institutions.
-We found that many have values like honesty and integrity.
+In our work with clients, we conduct an industry overview to see what values are held at other comparable institutions.
+In almost any industry, we find values like honesty and integrity.

 While honesty and integrity sound nice, these are not core values.
 In most cases, these kinds of values are permission-to-play values.
 Instead of being differentiating for the company, these values reflect minimum behavioral standards.
 (And when they don’t even do that, they are called hollow values.)

-Of course you want team members working at a financial institution to have integrity.
+Of course you want team members working at a financial institution (or any company) to have integrity.
 But values should be cultural cornerstones.
 Not expected, un-differentiating concepts.

-One way to determine the right values for a company is through research.
-For US Eagle Federal Credit Union, we did a quantitative online study across departments and geographies to determine what team members felt were the values of US Eagle.
+One way to determine the right values for your company is through research.
+For almost all of our clients, we recommend a quantitative online study across departments and geographies to determine what team members feel are the values of their organization.

-During this study, team members were asked to name the current values and whether they were relevant in guiding their behavior.
-They were also asked about the values they believed were important to serving members, as well as the personal values they brought to work with them every day.
-This research was critical, since values must come not from nice-sounding ideals, but from the reality of the people living them.
+During the study, team members are asked to name the current values and whether they are relevant in guiding their behavior.
+They are also asked about the values they believe are important to serving customers, as well as the personal values they bring to work with them every day.
+This research is critical, since values must come not from nice-sounding ideals, but from the reality of the people living them.

-Because values are an important part of an overall brand platform, the research results from the value study were aligned with the chosen positioning direction to determine which key values would have the most impact and reflect the both the people and the new direction of the company.
-From there, we created new sets values and the executive team used the following criteria to shape and evaluate them:
+Because values are an important part of an overall brand platform, we align research results from the values study with the chosen positioning direction to determine which key values will have the most impact and reflect the both the people and the new direction of the company.
+From there, we recommend new sets of values and ask the executive team to use the following criteria to shape and evaluate them:

-This process resulted in a new set of core values for US Eagle that will differentiate, inspire, and guide team member behavior, hopefully serving as a rallying point for all employees in the years to come.
+This process will result in a new set of core values that will differentiate, inspire, and guide team member behavior, hopefully serving as a rallying point for all employees in the years to come.